December 20, 2012

 Serves 4-6

-2. Pour the soaking water out, rinse and place the beans in a large pot, add six cups of water, bring to a rapid boil on high heat, reduce the heat and cook for 15 minutes over medium-high heat.
+2. Pour the soaking water out, rinse, and place the beans in a large pot.
+Add six cups of water, bring to a rapid boil over high heat, reduce the heat, and cook for 15 minutes over medium-high heat.

-3. Drain the beans in a colander, return back into the pot, add enough water to cover by a couple of inches, cover and cook for an hour on medium heat.
+3. Drain the beans in a colander, then return them to the pot.
+Add enough water to cover by a couple of inches, cover, and cook over medium heat for an hour.

 4. In a skillet, saute the chopped onions in olive oil until golden brown.